githrahat/cross-lingual-ner-nordic-project/README.md

 ### A note on file paths

-The notebooks were originally developed with absolute paths on the authors' machines (e.g.\ `D:/work/NLPDL/...`).
-Before running, check the configuration cells at the top of each notebook and update any hardcoded paths to point to the files in this repository's root, or to your local working directory.
+The notebooks were originally developed with absolute paths on ours machines.
+Before running, checkthe cells at the top of each notebook and update any hardcoded paths to point to the files in this repository's root, or to your local working directory.

 ## Hyperparameters